OCram85/OCram85.com/_posts/Privacy/2018-10-29-PrivacyUpdate.md

 This site uses a self hosted instance of Matomo (formerly known as Piwik) to monitor the visits and traffic on this blog.
 Matomo collects your data and keeps it 7 days as default.
 Your data is anonymized and I can not identify or tag anyone directly.
 After this 7 days it only keeps the generated reports to show the traffic history.
 However, you are not forced to share this data.
-You can find the [Do-not-Track](http://piwik.beaver-net.ovh/index.php?module=CoreAdminHome&action=optOut) link in the footer section on each page or access the [opt-out featurehere](http://piwik.beaver-net.ovh/index.php?module=CoreAdminHome&action=optOut).
+You can find the [Do-not-Track](http://matomo.beaver-net.ovh/index.php?module=CoreAdminHome&action=optOut) link in the footer section on each page or access the [opt-out feature here](http://matomo.beaver-net.ovh/index.php?module=CoreAdminHome&action=optOut).

 ### Comments Feature (Disqus)